naosh1ma/Anwesenheitserfassung/docs/plan.md

 **Current State**: The application appears to load all data for a group at once, which could cause performance issues with large groups.

 **Proposed Changes**:
+- Optimize the system to handle multiple concurrent users as specified in Constraints - Performance
+- Improve page load times for quick access as required in the performance constraints
 - Implement pagination for large data sets
 - Add caching for frequently accessed data
 - Optimize database queries
 - Implement lazy loading where appropriate

-**Rationale**: These optimizations will improve system performance, especially as the amount of data grows over time.
+**Rationale**: These optimizations will address the performance constraints specified in the requirements document, improving system responsiveness and ensuring it can handle the expected load, especially as the amount of data grows over time.

 ### 3.2 Security Enhancements
 **Current State**: Basic security measures appear to be in place, but could be strengthened.

 **Proposed Changes**:
-- Implement more robust authentication
+- Implement basic authentication for system access as specified in Constraints - Security
-- Add role-based access control
+- Develop role-based access control for different user types as required in the security constraints
 - Secure sensitive endpoints and data
 - Add audit logging for security-relevant actions
+- Ensure compliance with data protection regulations

-**Rationale**: Enhanced security will protect sensitive student data and ensure compliance with data protection regulations.
+**Rationale**: These security enhancements will address the security constraints specified in the requirements document, protecting sensitive student data and ensuring appropriate access controls are in place for different user roles.

 ### 3.3 User Interface Improvements
 **Current State**: The UI is functional but could be enhanced for better user experience.

 **Proposed Changes**:
+- Create an intuitive interface for quick attendance recording as specified in Constraints - Usability
-- Implement responsive design for mobile compatibility
+- Implement mobile-friendly design for classroom use as required in the usability constraints
+- Add clear visual indicators for attendance status as mentioned in the usability requirements
 - Modernize UI components for better usability
 - Add keyboard shortcuts for common actions
 - Improve accessibility features

-**Rationale**: These improvements will make the system more user-friendly and accessible to all users.
+**Rationale**: These improvements will address the usability constraints specified in the requirements document, making the system more intuitive, mobile-friendly, and accessible to all users, particularly in classroom settings where efficiency is crucial.

 ## 4. Documentation and Knowledge Management